 Immersion water heater

-You want one of these water heaters: great for making coffees, tea, noodles & more.
-You will save yourself some money while being super appreciated by your friends who never thought of this & craved for a good coffee 😉
+Awesome for making coffee, tea, noodles & more.
+Save yourself some money while being super appreciated by your friends who never thought of this & crave for a good coffee 😉

 Tip: you can even get some water heaters that work on 12V.
 Great if you are doing a road trip.